Tadinu/DiSECt/README.md

 We do not accept outside code contributions in the form of pull requests, but you are welcome to open issues which we may address in future updates to this work.

 ## License

+This repository originated as a fork from the original [DiSECt repository](https://github.com/NVlabs/DiSECt).

 Copyright &copy; 2021, NVIDIA Corporation.
 All rights reserved.